Non-destructive interrogation of nuclear waste barrels through muon tomography: A Monte Carlo study based on dual-parameter analysis via GEANT4 simulations: Conclusion

 \section{Conclusion}

 In this study, the nuclear waste barrels containing a certain amount of bulky radioactive waste have been quantitatively investigated with regard to the scattering angle as well as the absorption rate by using the GEANT4 simulations for the application in muon scattering tomography.
-We show that the absorption rate might act as a complementary characteristic parameter in addition to the scattering angle in the case of the mid/high density materials with the condition of the long exposure periods.
+Concerning the scattering angle, we demonstrate that a waste barrel with the bulky cobalt, uranium, and plutonium might be detected by using muon tomography.
+According to our GEANT4 simulations, we also show that the absorption rate might act as a complementary characteristic parameter in addition to the scattering angle in the case of the mid/high density materials with the condition of the long exposure periods.
+As a future work, one might utilize these two characteristic parameters in order to train a classifier by aiming at identifying the content of the waste barrels as well as characterizing the performance of this classifier.